pvictordev/primeflex-intellisense/README.md

 ### `primeflex.enabled`

-Control whether Primeflex IntelliSense is active per project or globally.
+Control whether PrimeFlex IntelliSense is active per project or globally.
 By default, it’s enabled everywhere — but you can customize this in your workspace settings:

 ```json